Orama-Interactive/Keychain/README.md

 ## How to use
 Find the ShortcutEdit scene in `res://addons/keychain/ShortcutEdit.tscn` and drag and drop it in the settings scene of your project.
 To put your input actions into groups, you can edit the `actions` and `groups` dictionaries found in the `Keychain.gd` autoload script.
 Note that you cannot create new input actions this way, they must already exist in the Project Settings' Input Map.

-You can also create your own presets by adding new instances of type `Preset` in the `presets` array.
+You can also create your own shortcut profile by creating new `ShortcutProfile` resources and preloading them in the `profiles` array.
+Or you can create shortcut profiles using the addon itself while your project is running, and they will get saved as `.tres` Godot resource files inside `user://shortcut_profiles`.

 In order to make certain actions not appear in the settings, you can add their names (as they're found in the Input Map) in the `ignore_actions` array.